What do Professional Doulas charge?

-One option is to work with a doula in process of certification.
-These are doulas who have been through doula training and are working on completing the remainder of their requirements.
-Fees can be somewhat lower for doulas who are seeking to increase their experience or are still needing evaluations for births in order to certify.
-Click here for more information on certifying doulas.
+One option is to work with a recently trained doula.
+These are doulas who have been through doula training and are working on gaining experience and building their practice.
+Fees may be flexible with doulas who are seeking to increase their experience.
+Click here for more information on recently trained doulas.

 Will my insurance cover the cost of my doula?

-Certified doulas can provide an NPI number and are often payable through your HSA.
+Doulas can often provide an NPI number and may be payable through your HSA.
 While the number of insurance companies that reimburse for doula services are still small, they are growing.
 Reimbursement usually requires some persistence and submitting the claim several times.
 Discuss the documentation required with your doula in advance to make sure all requirements are met.